BENEFITS OF NATURAL TOOTHPASTE

-Natural Toothpaste to Stop Tooth Decay
+What is Natural Toothpaste & What are the Benefits to Stop Tooth Decay

 These ingredients include:

-1. Dicalcium phosphate functions with balancing calcium and phosphate levels for healthy teeth.
+1. Dicalcium phosphate functions by balancing calcium and phosphate levels for healthy teeth.
 It helps remineralize areas of teeth that have been attacked by acid from bacteria (deminaralized) and prone to tooth decay.
 Therefore, it helps to reverse initial stages of tooth decay.

 However, even natural ingredients can have harmful side effects.
 Plants and herbal extracts have potent medicinal properties, and many so called 'natural' toothpaste also contain harsh preservatives and abrasives which can make your teeth sensitive, and may have nothing to do with preventing tooth decay.

 Cleure natural toothpaste contains dicalcium phosphate and xylitol.
 Reports indicate dicalcium phosphate helps tartar control, it is a mild abrasive, and whitening agent, as well as balancing calcium and phosphate levels for healthy teeth.
 It helps remineralize areas of teeth that have been attacked by acid from bacteria (deminaralized) and prone to tooth decay.
+Cleure has great tasting unflavored toothpaste as well as other mint-free flavors.

 Recommended Oral Health Products to Stop Tooth Decay